polterguy/magic/magic.backend/files/modules/system/magic.startup/README.md

 This is useful to for instance create globally accessible slots, such as this folder is an example of, since it creates a range of MS SQL and MySQL slots, helping you do CRUD operations towards these two database systems respectively.

+This particular folder creates the slots necessary to perform CRUD operations on MySQL and MS SQL databases.